-- Step 1: Connect the “video out” jack on the wireless receiver to the “video in” jack on the monitor.
+- Step 1: Connect the “video out” jack on the wireless receiver to the “video in” jack.
 The location of the connector on the receiver depends on the manufacturer, but it is likely on the back.
-If you use a standard TV as a monitor, the “video in” jack will likely be on the back.
+For example, if you use a standard TV as a monitor, the “video in” jack will likely be on the back.
 If it is a real monitor, it will usually be on the side.

 - Step 2: Turn on the receiver and monitor.
 And set the monitor to the correct video channel.
 This is usually referred to as “VIDEO” or “INPUT.”

 - Step 3: Tune the wireless receiver according to the manufacturer’s instructions.
 Until it is in sync with the wireless video transmitter, the images from the camera should appear on the screen.

 Although the video signal sent from the camera to the receiver and monitor is wireless, each device (camera, receiver, and monitor) still requires a power source.
 A completely “wireless” surveillance camera setup is not possible at this time.

 Surveillance cameras should be placed near power outlets.